jonlee1923/Govtech_SupplyAlly/README.md

 - The static data folder contains static data used to simulate the flow of data in the application.
 It includes static parcel details and static statistics data

+The components folders also have .test.tsx files that carry out unit testing with Jest as well as the relevant components.

 Finally the app.tsx file contains the routes of the application and the login state of the application, as well as the navbar and footer components